English Dal (1 Cup) and Roti (1 Medium (7 Inches))

 Mindful Eating

-Eat slowly and mindfully to give your body time to process the food and recognize fullness.
+Eat slowly and chew thoroughly to aid digestion and give your body time to signal fullness, which can prevent overeating.

 Find Glucose response for your favourite foods